Indigenous employee maintaining 3 point contact on locomotive, Weipa Operations

 Guided by global standards

-Our approach to engaging with Indigenous peoples aligns with the ICMM Sustainability Framework, the UN Guiding Principles on Business and Human Rights, and the Voluntary Principles on Security and Human Rights.
+Our approach to engaging with Indigenous Peoples aligns with the ICMM Sustainability Framework, and the UN Guiding Principles on Business and Human Rights.
 We use the International Finance Corporation's (IFC) Performance Standards on Environmental and Social Sustainability; our CSP standard commits us to compliance with the following IFC Performance Standards:

-As members of the International Council on Mining and Metals (ICMM), we support the commitments outlined in ICMM’s Indigenous Peoples and Mining Position statement and ICMM’s Mining Principles.
+As members of the ICMM, we support the commitments outlined in ICMM’s Indigenous Peoples and Mining Position statement and ICMM’s Mining Principles.
 We also support the United Nations Sustainable Development Goals.

 Australian Advisory Group